FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Experiment

-\item \textbf{TabICL v2} \citep{qu2025tabicl} is an advanced in-context learning foundation model that handles massive contexts via a two-stage embedding pipeline.
+\item \textbf{TabICL v2} \citep{qu2026tabiclv2betterfasterscalable} is an advanced ICL foundation model that handles massive contexts via a two-stage embedding pipeline.
 It first captures statistical properties through distribution-aware column-wise embeddings, followed by row-wise attention to model cross-feature dependencies.

-\item \textbf{TabPFN Suite} \citep{hollmann2025accurate, grinsztajn2025tabpfn, garg2025realtabpfn} employs Transformer-based prior-data fitted networks (PFNs) pre-trained on synthetic structural causal models for zero-shot inference.
+\item \textbf{TabPFN Suite} \citep{hollmann2025accurate, grinsztajn2025tabpfn, garg2025realtabpfn} employs Transformer-based prior-data fitted networks (PFNs) pre-trained on synthetic structural causal models for ICL.
 In our experiments, we evaluate TabPFN 2.5, which supports larger feature and context dimensions, and TabPFN-Real, which further benefits from continued pre-training on real-world datasets to improve feature generalization.

 \item \textbf{AutoGluon v1.5} \citep{erickson2020autogluon} is a state-of-the-art AutoML framework that automates robust feature engineering (e.g., scaling, imputation) and constructs multi-layer stack ensembles of diverse traditional and deep models, representing the upper bound of classical supervised learning.